Recent breaches at Cox Communications and Mansueto Ventures have exposed thousands of employees' personal data.

 "With a compromised, stolen, or forged key and certificate, attackers can impersonate, surveil, and monitor their targets’ websites, infrastructure, clouds, and mobile devices, and decrypt communications thought to be private," Venafi vice president of threat intelligence and security strategy Kevin Bocek said in a statement.
 "Increasingly, the systems we’ve put in place to verify and establish online trust are being turned against us."

-A recent eSecurity Planet article examined the top 10 encryption tools you should know.
+A recent eSecurity Planet article examined the top 10 enterprise encryption products.